 Upon conviction of a felony in the State of Florida, a person’s civil rights are suspended indefinitely unless restored by the Clemency Board.
 The four members of the Clemency Board are the Governor, Attorney General, Chief Financial Officer, and Commissioner of Agriculture and Consumer Services.

-A person’s civil rights cannot be restored until all sentences or supervision periods have been completed; all restitution owed to current or prior victim(s) is paid in full (this includes judgments or liens); there are no pending criminal charges, warrants or detainers; and established waiting periods have been met.
+A person’s civil rights cannot be restored until all sentences or supervision periods have been completed; all restitution owed to current or prior victim(s) is paid in full; there are no pending criminal charges, warrants or detainers; and established waiting periods have been met.

 Depending on your offense, you must wait until either five (5) or seven (7) years after completing your sentence or supervision to apply.
 The list of offenses and specific requirements for applying for the restoration of civil rights can be found in the Rules of Executive Clemency located on the Clemency page of this website.
 All persons seeking the restoration of civil rights must submit an application to the Office of Executive Clemency.